ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 This tutorial walks you through the process of moving a VM based application to a Kubernetes cluster on the IBM Cloud Container Service.
 You will learn how to take an existing application, containerize it, deploy it to a Kubernetes cluster, and then extend it using IBM Cloud services.
 Though migrating existing applications to Kubernetes can be different from an application to application, this tutorial aims to outline the path with an example.

 [Kubernetes](https://kubernetes.io/) is a container orchestrator to provision, manage, and scale applications.
-Kubernetes allows you to manage the lifecycle of containerized applications in a cluster of nodes.
+Kubernetes allows you to manage the lifecycle of containerized applications in a cluster of multiple worker machines called nodes.
 With Kubernetes you get built-in scaling features, load balancing, auto-recovery, quick deployment rollout and more.

 [IBM Cloud Container Service](https://console.bluemix.net/docs/containers/container_index.html) offers managed Kubernetes clusters with isolation and hardware choice, operational tools, integrated security insight into images and containers, and integration with Watson, IoT, and data.